Jurf al-Nasr: History

-ISIS control and liberation
+ISIS control, liberation, and expulsion of Sunnis

-In 2014, Jurf al-Nasr was captured by ISIS.
+In 2014, Jurf al-Sakhar was captured by ISIS.

 On 24 October 2014, Operation Ashura was launched in the area by Iraqi government forces, the Popular Mobilization Forces, and volunteers aided by coalition airstrikes, liberating much of the city.
 Recapture of the town was additionally motived by the need to secure it prior to the Ashura religious observance, and the close proximity of a Shia shrine at Karbala.

 On October 29, 2014, the Babil Government decided to lock out all of the former inhabitants of Jurf al-Sakhar for eight months in order to remove many improvised explosive devices and clear the houses of bombs that had been placed by ISIS.
-A member of the Babil Government Council declared that the old project for building a refinery in the area—Jurf Refinery, abandoned after the 2003 war—was to be reactivated, along with other projects aiming to renovate several building and streets.
+Local Sunni leaders alleged that various parts of Iraq said to be liberated were under the de facto control of the PMF and that thousands of Sunni homes were razed, with families who fled being barred from returning.

 The Babylon Provincial Council announced that the name of Jurf al-Sakhar, meaning "rocky bank", was changed to Jurf al-Nasr, meaning "victory bank", after the triumph over ISIS in the area.
 Many of the Iraqi forces who had taken part in the recapture from ISIS were also participants in Shia Muslim rituals to commemorate the martyrdom of Imam Hussein, a few days later.